vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 ### Climb Gradient Requirements
 Climb gradient requirements apply to all Procedural SIDs.
 It is the pilot's responsibility to advise if they are unable to meet these requirements.
 Pilots that advise this shall be assigned the **RADAR** SID instead, regardless of aircraft type.

+### ANKUB Non-Jet SID
+The **ANKUB SID** is a unique departure that is assigned to non-jets planned via **KADOM** or **BENBU**.
+On this SID, non-jets fly an assigned heading before being vectored by SY TCU to a waypoint to rejoin the procedure.

+**SY ADC** must give aicraft on this SID an [assigned heading](#standard-assignable-departure-headings) with their line up or takeoff clearance, in the same way as aircraft assigned the RADAR SID.

 ## ATIS
 ### Approach Types